OCamlPro/ocp-ocamlres/README.md

 end
 ```

-An more advanced feature is resource pre-parsing via subformats.
+A more advanced feature is resource pre-parsing via subformats.
 While
 formats handle the generation of the main tree structure, subfornats
 handle the pretty printing of files.
 The tool has an option to select
 files by extension for applying a specific subformat to them.
 For